jcstroud79/jcstroud79/README.md

 My immediate objective is to obtain a role that leverages my skillset to make an actionable positive impact on an organization's security posture and reduce the organization's overall attack surface and risk profile.
-An ideal role would  provide specialization in cybersecurity governance, risk management, and compliance assurance, while also providing opportunites to develop and challenge my skills.
+An ideal role would  provide specialization in cybersecurity governance, risk management, and compliance assurance, while also providing opportunites to develop and challenge my  technical skills.

 ## Skills